Agriculture in Qatar: Soils

-Qatar's soils vary in soil texture, ranging from sandy loam to heavy calcareous clay.
-The majority of cultivation that occurs is on clay loam soil.
-However, there are numerous problems with this soil, including high salinity levels, low amounts of nutrients, and a bad water-infiltration rate.
+Qatar's soils vary in texture, ranging from sandy loam to heavy calcareous clay.
+The majority of cultivation occurs on clay loam soil.
+However, there are numerous problems with this soil, including high salinity levels, low amounts of nutrients, and a bad water infiltration rate.
 Most of the soils in Qatar are orthents, meaning they lack horizon development and are very shallow.